avetroque/Docker_training/Notes/Containerization and infra as a code/Module1.md

 The network name must come before the image name.
 Anything after the image are the parameters.
 Why 5432 works??
 Because ingest_data.py is executed using python inside the container.
 So the localhost port for that container is 5432.

+## 6. Running Postgres and PgAdmin using docker compose